Mass customization: how to satisfy more of your customers

 Because trying to produce a range of customizable products using Excel spreadsheets is incredibly inefficient on a large scale.

-Katana Smart Manufacturing Software is an all-in-one solution which lets you manage inventory, production, and sales from a single, visual dashboard.
+Katana ERP Manufacturing Software is an all-in-one solution which lets you manage inventory, production, and sales from a single, visual dashboard.
 In a way that you can implement mass customization with an easy setup.

 For example, it’s great for collaborative customization as you can have unlimited SKU’s and product variants for your products.
 This way you can create product recipes which are going to match the needs of all your customers.